snowboard snowboarding ski skiing telemark telemarking hakkoda japan

 Picking seasonal fruit all year round is fun for both young and younger!

 CAMPING AND RECREATION?
 You bet!

 With all this talk about nature you had to think the town had to make some special places for us kids (at heart) who love being outdoors.
-The Nagawa Cherry Village is just that spot (the red road signs point you to “NAGAWA CHERRY RIN MURA”).
-At the top of this hill are 2 restaurants with a lodge and natural hot springs has a menu in English Your kids will want to check out climbing the 100 foot high Dragon Tower.
+The Nagawa Cherry Village is just that spot (follow the red road signs that point you to “NAGAWA CHERRY RIN MURA”).
+At the top of this hill are 2 restaurants The one with the lodge and natural hot springs has a menu in English Your kids will also want to check out climbing the 100 foot high Dragon Tower.
 If you happen to go on a weekday to climb the dragon tower and it does not seem to be open, drive around to the Information Center and they will send someone to open it up.

-At the bottom you have a camp ground with tent sites and rentable “tree houses” that fit up to 4 people.
+At the bottom you have a camp ground with tent sites and THE VERY POPULAR rentable “tree houses” that fit up to 4 people.
 Warm shower houses and toilets abound.
 No reservation required.
 In between, you have a myriad of walking, hiking and biking trails, tennis courts too.
 Some cabins are available as well.
 To rent these you will need to have a Japanese person call in advance at the near-by Nagawa Agricultural Tourist Information Center.
-0178-76-3020.
+0178-76-3020

 Rent a tree house or bring your own tent.
 Check out the Dragon Tower at the top of the hill next to the restaurants and hot springs.

 If you are into arts & crafts, you will want to often visit The Dry Flower Center.
 Open year round, this unique shop has not only ready-made goods including framed flower-art paintings but everything conceivable for those who prefer to do it yourself.
 The friendly staff is always on hand and will assist you in making tapestries, flower baskets, wreaths, flower hearts, key chains, book marks, greeting cards, straps, etc. Families are welcome.